Who is eligible to be married at the Chapel?

 Unfortunately, no. The Chapel hosts a variety of worship, concert, and University events during the week, and for this reason weddings can be scheduled on Saturdays only.
 Occasionally, a single Sunday wedding may be offered, but the Chapel's ability to do so varies according the academic and liturgical calendars.

-For more information on scheduling, please see page 4 the policies manual.
+For more information on scheduling, please see page 4 of the policies manual.